JoKeyser/Code-Bayesian-Sense-of-Agency/README.md

 # Executable code: A Bayesian psychophysics model of sense of agency

-The intent of this repository is to provide executable Matlab code, derived from the Supplementary Source Codes of the publication:
+This repository provides executable Matlab code, derived from the Supplementary Source Codes of the publication:

 Legaspi, Roberto, & Toyoizumi, Taro (2019).
 A Bayesian psychophysics model of sense of agency.